MetaCommunity/dobelle-app/README.md

 4. **(4.C) Illustrate how this simple generic function may be applied** within each of

-A. a desktop %application% using Garnet
+    * A. a desktop `%application%` using Garnet or CLIM

-B. an HTTP server %application% using Alexandria and/or CL-HTTP
+    * B. an HTTP server `%application%` using CL-HTTP

-C. an Eclpse IDE extension using ABCL and/or {CL+J, FOIL, ...}
+    * C. an Eclpse IDE extension using ABCL and/or {CL+J, FOIL, ...}
-in which the %application% may represent simply an interface onto the Eclipse IDE - as the Eclipse IDE being, from the perspective of the Commonn Lisp peer, a _Java Application_ [Java]
+    in which the %application% may represent simply an interface onto the Eclipse IDE - as the Eclipse IDE being, from the perspective of the Common Lisp peer, a _Java Application_ [Java]

-D. then define CORBA IDL for Nr.
+    * D. then define CORBA IDL for Nr.
 C, and extend as at least a simple (?)
 CORBA-integrated message passing / application notification framework for Common Lisp peer applications

 ## Resource Notes